 There are some potential concerns associated with the use of any sound generated by a tinnitus management device.
-Among them are the potential for worsening of tinnitus and/or a possible change in hearing thresholds.
+Among them are the potential worsening of tinnitus, and/or a possible change in hearing thresholds.

-Should you experience or notice a change in hearing or tinnitus, or any dizziness, nausea, headaches, heart palpitations or possible skin irritation at the point of contact with the device, you should immediately discontinue use of the device and seek a consultation with a medical, audiology, or other hearing care professional.

-As with any device, misuse of the sound generator feature could present some potentially harmful effects.
-Care should be taken to prevent the unauthorized use and to keep the device out of the reach of children and pets.
+Should you experience or notice a change in hearing or tinnitus, or any dizziness, nausea, headaches, heart palpitations, or possible skin irritation at the point of contact with the device, you should immediately discontinue use of the device and consult a medical, audiology, or other hearing care professional.
+As with any device, misuse of the sound generator feature may cause potentially harmful effects.
+Care should be taken to prevent unauthorized use and to keep the device out of reach of children and pets.